Mrcarrot1/KarrotSoundProduction/README.md

 # License
-KSP as a complete product is licensed under the Mozilla Public License, version 2.0.
+KSP as a complete project is licensed under the Mozilla Public License, version 2.0.
 For more details, see LICENSE in this directory.

 KSP uses a modified version of NetCoreAudio, originally published on GitHub by mobiletechtracker.
 The original project's license is as follows.